informatics-isi-edu/deriva-commons/owl/README.md

 ## Extract the terms and the synonyms from the ontology (on the ontology server)

+The ontology terms and synonyms are identified by using the predicates `preferred_name`, respectively `synonym`.

 We will refer the name of the ontology as `$ontology`.

 On the `ontology` server, create a top directory: